mosen/embark/README.md

 ## Configuration ##

+The authoritative source is the example application config file [application.example.yml](application.example.yml).

 - The admin service uses [micronaut-kafka](https://micronaut-projects.github.io/micronaut-kafka/latest/guide/), so the configuration is the same.
 You can specify the bootstrap configuration like so: